NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 --force-reuse-match-files
     Force reusing the match files even if older than the images or cameras.
 Then the order of images in each interest point match file need not be the same as for input images.
+Additional match files will be created if needed.

 --skip-matching
-    Only use image matches which can be loaded from disk.
+    Only use the match files that be loaded from disk.
 This implies ``--force-reuse-match-files``.

 --match-files-prefix <string (default: "")>
     Use the match files from this prefix instead of the current output prefix.